Any seasoned bitcoin user is familiar with the famous XKCD comic:

 The idea here is plausible deniability.
 People envision the following scenario:

-- Attacker coerces you into accessing your bitcoin wallet under threat of violence.
+- An attacker coerces you into accessing your bitcoin wallet under threat of violence.

 - Instead of opening your real bitcoin wallet, you open one with a much smaller amount of money in it.
 You transfer it to the attacker and they leave satisfied.